openmobilityfoundation/mobility-data-specification/modes/README.md

 [Top][toc]

-## Unique Mode Properties
+## Mode Properties

 While each mode is unique in its operational and business models, there are several areas where there are significant differences from one mode to the next.
-Each of these areas is defined in more detail within the mode, and each pull from a base of options defined in a global location.
+Each of these areas is defined in more detail within the mode, and each pull from a base of options defined in a central location.

 ### Vehicle States